Make a Difference on International Overdose Awareness Day Aug. 31

 International Overdose Awareness Day (IOAD) is a global event held Aug.
 31 each year to remember those gone too soon from overdoses and commit to our goal of preventing these deaths, from the workplace to anyplace.
 You can help protect your loved ones, co-workers and neighbors by learning more about the risks of an opioid overdose and what you can do to save lives.

 Hear and share stories of NSC Survivor Advocates whose lives were changed forever due to opioids.
-You can share your own story by adding the name of a loved one who died of an opioid overdose to the Celebrating Lost Loved Ones map
+You can share your own story by adding the name of a loved one who died of an opioid overdose to the Celebrating Lost Loved Ones map.